This page is for developers using the flexible environment

 runtime: java env: flex

-Review the list of breaking changes below to determine what additional changes are required in your
+determine whether any additional changes are required in your

-If you are using a runtime that was compatible with the App Engine standard APIs, such as
+If you are using a runtime compatible with the App Engine standard APIs, such as

 java-compat, see also Continuing to use compat runtimes.

-After you have made the necessary changes, deploy the new version of your app to App Engine.
+- After making the necessary changes, deploy the new version of your app to App Engine.

 Continuing to use compat runtimes

-who cannot upgrade to a supported runtime, you can continue to use a runtime
+December 15, 2017.
+However, you can continue to use a runtime in the flexible

-that is compatible with the App Engine standard APIs,
+environment that is compatible with the App Engine standard APIs, such as

-To run an application on a compat runtime on
+To run an application on a compat runtime using the

 - Fill out this form.